cofacts/rumors-line-bot/README.md

     - `Article` / `Search` / `<article id>` for each article found
   - If nothing found in database:
     - `UserInput` / `ArticleSearch` / `ArticleNotFound`
+  - If articles found in database but is not what user want:
+    - `UserInput` / `ArticleSearch` / `ArticleFoundButNoHit`
   - When user provides source (includes invalid source)
     - `UserInput` / `ProvidingSource` / `<source value>`